Everyone Will Know Your Name by Saturday.

 No. There are no vendor booths, no rotating breakout sessions, and no strangers reading slides.
 This is a small, intentionally designed experience focused on real work, real conversations, and real decision-making.

 Yes.
-PD documentation will be provided.
+PD documentation will be provided to show 9 hours.
 That said, this experience is built for counselors who care more about the quality of the work than the number of hours on a certificate.

 This experience is designed with Mastermind members in mind, and many attendees will already be part of that community.
 That said, you don’t need to be a member to attend- just aligned with the level and intent of the work.